+9.6.4 Relying Party

+Representations

+and Warranties

-9.6.4 Relying Party Representations and Warranties Any time that a Relying Party uses or otherwise relies on a Certificate, he or she shall represent and warrant to the CA and the RA (if any) that:
+Any time that a Relying Party uses or otherwise relies on a Certificate, he or she shall represent and warrant to the CA and the RA (if any) that:

-- He or she has read and agree to the terms and conditions of relevant sections of the CA's CPS; - He or she has sufficient information, independent from the Certificate, to make an informed decision as to the extent to which they will rely on the information in the Certificate; - That he or she is solely responsible for deciding whether or not to rely on such information; - Use the Certificate for the purpose for which it was Issued, as indicated in the Certificate information (e.g., the key usage extension) in accordance with guidelines set by the X.509 Version 3 Amendment; - Establish trust in the Certificate using certification path validation procedures described in [RFC 5280], prior to reliance; and - Preserve original signed data, the applications necessary to read and process that data, and the cryptographic applications needed to verify the Digital Signatures on that data for as long as it may be necessary to verify the signature on that data.
+- ➤ He or she has read and agree to the terms and conditions of relevant sections of the CA's CPS; - ➤ He or she has sufficient information, independent from the Certificate, to make an informed decision as to the extent to which they will rely on the information in the Certificate; - ➤ That he or she is solely responsible for deciding whether or not to rely on such information; - ➤ Use the Certificate for the purpose for which it was Issued, as indicated in the Certificate information (e.g., the key usage extension) in accordance with guidelines set by the X.509 Version 3 Amendment; - ➤ Establish trust in the Certificate using certification path validation procedures described in [RFC 5280], prior to reliance; and - ➤ Preserve original signed data, the applications necessary to read and process that data, and the cryptographic applications needed to verify the Digital Signatures on that data for as long as it may be necessary to verify the signature on that data.
 Note: data format changes associated with application upgrades may invalidate Digital Signatures and shall be avoided.

-9.6.5 Representations and Warranties of Other Participants 9.6.5.1 Repository Representations and Warranties See Section 2.1.1 9.6.5.2 CSA Obligations A CSA that provides Revocation status and/or complete validation of Certificates represents and warrants that it shall conform to the stipulations of CA's CPS and this CP, including: > Providing this CA's CPS, as well as any subsequent changes, for conformance assessment; > Conforming to the stipulations of CA's CPS and this CP; > Ensuring that Certificate and Revocation information is accepted only from valid CAs; and > Including only valid and appropriate response, and to maintain evidence that due diligence was exercised in validating the Certificate status.
+9.6.5 Representations and Warranties of Other Participants 9.6.5.1 Repository Representations and Warranties See Section 2.1.1 9.6.5.2 CSA Obligations A CSA that provides Revocation status and/or complete validation of Certificates represents and warrants that it shall conform to the stipulations of CA's CPS and this CP, including: Providing this CA's CPS, as well as any subsequent changes, for conformance assessment; Conforming to the stipulations of CA's CPS and this CP; Ensuring that Certificate and Revocation information is accepted only from valid CAs; and Including only valid and appropriate response, and to maintain evidence that due diligence was exercised in validating the Certificate status.
+A CSA that is found to have acted in a manner inconsistent with these obligations is subject to action as described in Section 8.5 of this CP.
 9.6.5.3 Subscribing Organization Representations and Warranties Subscribing Organizations shall represent and warrant that they will: Authorize the affiliation of Subscribers with the Organization; and Immediately inform the Participant CA of any severance of affiliation with any current Subscriber.